igorjakus/fastapi-codegen-finetune/README.md

 # fastapi-codegen-finetune

-This project implements code completion for FastAPI framework by fine-tuning the CodeGen-mono-small model.
+This project implements code completion for FastAPI framework by fine-tuning the CodeGen-mono-small model using Low-Rank Adaptation (LoRA).

 ## Project Overview
 The goal is to create a code completion model specifically trained on FastAPI patterns and conventions.